Arkansas vs. Ole Miss odds, prediction: 2026 SEC Tournament semifinal picks from proven model

 A spot in the SEC title game is on the line Saturday as the Arkansas Razorbacks take on the Ole Miss Rebels in the 2026 SEC Tournament semifinals.
 Arkansas is the No. 3 seed and it advanced by beating Oklahoma in the quarterfinals.
 Ole Miss has been the surprise team in this bracket, advancing through three rounds as the No. 15 seed as the Rebels look to steal an NCAA Tournament bid as an unlikely automatic qualifier.

 Tipoff from Bridgestone Arena in Nashville, Tenn., is set for 3:30 p.m.
 ET.
-The Razorbacks are 8.5-point favorites in the latest Arkansas vs. Ole Miss odds, while the over/under is 157.5.
+The Razorbacks are 9.5-point favorites in the latest Arkansas vs. Ole Miss odds, while the over/under is 158.5.
 Before making any Ole Miss vs. Arkansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can bet on Arkansas vs. Ole Miss using the latest DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: